-Young people turning 18 this year will gain access to this money on their birthday, so it’s a good time to discuss options.
+Young people turning 18 will gain access to this money on their birthday, so it’s a good time to discuss options.
 The amount of money available depends on the parents’ choice of investment fund and how much they added above the government’s initial contribution.

 For children born after 2nd January 2011, Junior ISAs are available now, albeit without a boost from the government.
 This can be a good option to build up a tax free lump sum for your kids reaching age 18.
 Read more about Junior ISAs in my article here.

 You’ll find more information about Child Trusts Funds from the government’s Money Helper service.
 This also includes guidance on whether you should consider switching to a Junior ISA.

 Consider Financial coaching

 The options available can be confusing and the thought of investing in the stock market may be daunting.
 There’s plenty of information available for free on the internet, but you may not have the time or inclination to wade through it all.

 Financial coaching can help you tackle personal finance for young people in your family.
 Gaining knowledge about financial options can be part of it.
 Just as important, though, can be the development of good financial behaviours and emotions around money.